Retailers Warn Supply Chain Delays Could Wreak Havoc On Bay Area Holiday Shopping Season

 OAKLAND (KPIX) — Retailers are sounding the alarm on the upcoming holiday shopping season due to serious supply chain issues that are slowing shipments of manufactured goods around the world.

 Chaos theory in it’s simplest form says if a butterfly flaps its wings in China, it means rain in Central Park.
-Well, that applies not just to weather, but supply chains as well, and in the Bay Area, it will impact everything from computer parts for your car to the gifts and toys on your holiday shopping list.READ MORE: UPDATE: Woman Accused of Starting Fawn Fire Was Boiling Bear Urine to Drink
+Well, that applies not just to weather, but supply chains as well, and in the Bay Area, it will impact everything from computer parts for your car to the gifts and toys on your holiday shopping list.READ MORE: Mountain Lion Spotted In Backyard of Daly City Home; Residents Warned

 Outside ports in Southern California, more than 70 container ships are sitting off the coast waiting to be unloaded.